ringoyu/DeepSeek-671B-on-Azure-A10/README.md

 # Deploying DeepSeek-R1 671B on Azure A10

 ## Overview
-Deploying the **DeepSeek-R1 671B** model on **Azure A10** provides a highly cost-effective and high-performance solution, particularly when leveraging CPU offload optimization strategies.
+Deploying the **DeepSeek-R1 671B** model on an **Azure NvA10 instance** provides a remarkably cost-effective yet high-performance solution.
+This approach is particularly advantageous in environments with limited GPU resources but strong CPU capabilities, where GPU/CPU heterogeneous computing partition and MoE experts offload strategies can maximize efficiency.
 ## Hardware Specifications
 - **Azure Instance**: NV72ads A10 v5
 - **Operating System**: Linux 6.8.0-1020-Azure x86_64